 Self awareness is essential in order to understand the feelings and emotions of others while self management is necessary to ensure that your response is appropriate to the situation.

 An empathic response requires awareness of diversity and a sensitivity to the needs and emotions of others.

-I always enjoyed this bit of grafitti.
-While it's true that everything starts with an 'e' I've discovered that empathy always starts with 'u' - (you).
+While it's true that the word 'everything' starts with an 'e' I've discovered that empathy always starts with 'u' - (you).